iboard/CBA/README.md

 Requirements for CBA:

   * A running MongoDB Server
-  * A rvm gemset for Rails Rails 3.1.0
+  * A rvm gemset for Rails Rails 3.1.0/3.1.1

+**This README is a bit outdated**

+This README needs to be reviewed.
+If something will not work as documented here, don't hesitate to contact me at @nickendell or andreas@altendorfer.at

 ```sh